Best Academic Paper AI Tools for Source-Checked Research

 If you are choosing today, start with the job that carries the most risk.
 Broad discovery needs search and filters.
 Literature-review drafting needs source controls.
 Claims that will appear in a paper, memo, or report need citation checks before they leave the tool.

-Ask cited questions about academic papers in Atlas
+Ask cited questions across academic papers

 Frequently Asked Questions